304 Vs 316 Stainless Steel

 The following types of stainless steel are typically magnetic: Ferritic Stainless Steels such as grades 409, 430 and 439.
 Martensitic Stainless Steel such as grades 410, 420, 440.
 Duplex Stainless Steel such as grade 2205.

 We have thousands tons stock of stainless steel sheet and coil with various size and grade,mainly include austenitic stainless steel, martens stainless steel (including precipitation hardened stainless steel sheet & coil), ferritic stainless steel, and duplex stainless steel.

 High workability, including machining, stamping, fabricating and welding

 Smooth surface finish that can be easily clean

-Austenitic stainless-steel is the most important family of stainless steels, making up about two-thirds of all stainless steel manufacturing .
+This movie is self-repairing, even when scratched or briefly disturbed by an upset condition within the setting that exceeds the inherent corrosion resistance of that grade.
+Austenitic stainless-steel is the biggest family of stainless steels, making up about two-thirds of all chrome steel production .
 They possess an austenitic microstructure, which is a face-centered cubic crystal construction.
-Thus, austenitic stainless steels usually are not hardenable by heat remedy since they possess the identical microstructure in any respect temperatures.
+Thus, austenitic stainless steels aren’t hardenable by warmth remedy since they possess the same microstructure in any respect temperatures.

 The minimum 10.5% chromium in stainless steels provides resistance to approximately seven hundred °C (1,300 °F), whereas 16% chromium offers resistance as much as roughly 1,200 °C (2,200 °F).
 Type 304, the commonest grade of chrome steel with 18% chromium, is proof against approximately 870 °C (1,600 °F).
 Other gases, such as sulfur dioxide, hydrogen sulfide, carbon monoxide, chlorine, also assault stainless-steel.